 Trade school will certify you in programs such as automotive mechanics and automotive technology in as few as 10 months.
 There are also 2-year associate of science degrees offered through community colleges or bachelor’s degrees from 4-year universities.
-Any way you receive your certification is sufficient; it simply depends on how you learn best and what your budget allows for.
+When choosing a program, consider the cost and the time you will invest in training and how it aligns with your career goals.

-In these programs, you'll become familiar with all tools of the trade — from basic to the more complex ones.
+In these programs, you'll become familiar with all tools of the trade — from basic to trade-specific.
 Mechanics use a lot of tools, and it’s important to have working knowledge of them.
 Classes and training programs will prepare you to put these tools to good use.

 Classes will also thoroughly cover topics such as electrical systems, brakes, automatic and manual transmissions, steering and suspension, emissions, and more.
 Programs usually provide excellent career preparation by combining classroom instruction with hands-on work experience.

-As a mechanic, you will want to become ASE certified.
-To obtain this certification, you need to either have a minimum of two years' experience in the field, or one year of school plus one year of work-related experience.
+Few states require mechanics to become licensed.
+However, as a mechanic, you will want to become ASE certified.
+To obtain this certification, you need to either have at least two years experience in the field, or one year of school plus one year of work-related experience.
 The ASE certification proves to potential employers that you are not only fully qualified for the job, but deserve better pay as well.

 There are nine areas in the cars and light trucks category the ASE evaluates.
-If you pass the first eight of them, you will have earned the title of master mechanic — a designation coveted by employers.
+If you pass the first eight of them, you will have earned the title of master mechanic — which is highly respected and sought after by employers.

 Mechanic Training Programs Get You Ahead